openstack/ossa/doc/source/vmt-process.rst

 Send CVE request
 ^^^^^^^^^^^^^^^^

-To ensure full traceability, we get a CVE assigned before the issue is communicated to a larger public.
+To ensure full traceability, we attempt to obtain a CVE assignment before the issue is communicated to a larger public.
 This is generally done as the patch gets nearer to final approval.
-The ossa bugtask status is set to *In progress* and the approved description is sent to a CNA in an encrypted+signed email in order to get a CVE assigned.
-If the issue is already public, the CVE request should be sent to the oss-security list instead, including links to public bugs.
+The ossa bugtask status is set to *In progress* and the approved impact description is submitted through `MITRE's CVE Request form`_.
+The *request type* is ``Request a CVE ID``, the *e-mail address* should be that of the requester (generally the assigned VMT coordinator in the case of reports officially managed by the VMT), and for embargoed reports the coordinator's OpenPGP key should be pasted into the field provided.

+In the *required* section set the checkboxes indicating the product is not CNA-covered and that no prior CVE ID has been assigned, select an appropriate *vulnerability  type* (using ``Other or Unknown`` to enter a freeform type if there is nothing relevant on the drop-down), set the *vendor* to ``OpenStack``, and the *product* and *version* fields to match the ``$PROJECTS`` and ``$AFFECTED_VERSIONS`` from the impact description.
+In the *optional* section set the radio button for *confirmed/acknowledged* to ``Yes``, choose an appropriate *attack type* in the drop-down (often this is ``Context-dependent`` for our cases), check the relevant *impact* checkboxes, attempt to fill in the *affected components* and *attack vector* fields if possible, paste in the *suggested description* from the prose of the impact description (usually omitting the first sentence as it's redundant with other fields), put the ``$CREDIT`` details in the *discoverer/credits* field, and the bug URL (along with Gerrit URLs for patches if already public) in the *references* field.
+If the report is still private, note that in the *additional information* field like ``This report is currently under embargo and no disclosure date has been scheduled at this time.``

+At the bottom of the page, fill in the *security code* and click the *submit request* button.
+If some fields contain invalid data they will be highlighted red; correct these, update the *security code* and *submit request* again until you get a confirmation page.

+.. _MITRE's CVE Request form: https://cveform.mitre.org/

 Get assigned CVE
 ^^^^^^^^^^^^^^^^

-The CNA returns the assigned CVE.
+MITRE returns the assigned CVE.
 It is added to the Launchpad bug (see "link to CVE" at the top-right), and the bug is retitled to "$TITLE ($CVE)".